This post may contain affiliate links. Please read our disclosure policy.

-- Storage: You can keep this sauce in the fridge for a few days or freeze it if you’ve got some left over.
-I'd re-warm it on a low heat.
+- You can keep this sauce in the fridge for a few days, or freeze it for up to 3 months if you’ve got some left over.

 Will you give this creamy tomato pasta a try?
 Questions?
 Let me know in the comments below!
 Tag me #saltandlavender on Instagram if you’ve made one of my recipes.

 - 1 (14 ounce) can tomato sauce

 - 3/4 cup heavy/whipping cream

 - Freshly grated parmesan cheese for serving, to taste

 - Boil a large, salted pot of water for your pasta and cook it al dente according to package instructions.

 - Meanwhile (once the pasta starts to cook), add the butter to a skillet over medium-high heat.
 Once it melts, add the garlic and sauté for about a minute, stirring constantly.

 - Add in the tomato paste, tomato sauce, cream, and Italian seasoning.
 Stir until it's nice and smooth.
 Let the sauce cook for about 5 minutes or until it's thickened to your liking (it should be very gently bubbling, so you may need to turn down the heat).

 - Season the sauce with salt & pepper as needed (I'm pretty generous with both).
 If the sauce is a little too acidic/tangy for your liking, add in a pinch of sugar.